 Students who declared a minor after April 2011 must complete the following requirements.
-If you declared your minor prior to this contact Kelly Finley at email@example.com to verify whether you have satisfied the previous requirements for the minor.
+If you declared your minor prior to April 2011, contact Kelly Finley at email@example.com to verify whether you have satisfied the previous requirements for the minor.

-Women’s and Gender Studies minors have to complete 6 classes in the program (for a total of 18 hours).
+Women’s and Gender Studies minors must complete 6 classes in the program (for a total of 18 hours).
 The specific requirements are: